-- If an available consumer HCT feedback survey has been customized (e.g., Got Transition's HCT Feedback Survey) or your practice/system has developed its own, is the reading level appropriate?
-Has it been tested with 3-4 older youth/young adults in your practice (who will be receiving the feedback survey) who have different levels of education to see if they have any difficulty understanding the questions or specific words?
-If so, make needed changes to the feedback survey and test again.
-A similar approach should be taken if the practice/system decides to also have parents/caregivers complete an HCT feedback survey. - Once the HCT feedback survey is ready for use, identify and test the practice/system process on how it will be completed: - o Identify eligible youth/young adults to complete the HCT feedback survey and decide: - When will it be offered?
-Will it be completed after transitioning to an adult model of care at age 18 or at a later date?
-Will it be offered on-site after a clinic visit or sent virtually after a clinic visit? - How will feedback results be kept confidential? - Will it be completed in a paper form?
-If yes, determine how often and who will collect the information and collate the results. - How will the results be incorporated into an improvement process for your practice's HCT process, if needed? - Will the HCT feedback survey be completed via an online survey (e.g., SurveyMonkey)?
+- How will the results be incorporated into an improvement process for the adult practice's HCT welcome process, if needed? - Will the HCT feedback survey be completed via an online survey (e.g., SurveyMonkey)?
 Who will review the results?
-When will they review the results and present them to the practice team for review and action if needed? - Once your HCT clinician feedback survey is ready for use, it is time to identify and test the process for completing it and how the results will be shared so changes can be made if needed.
-Below are some questions and ideas to think about. - Who will complete the survey: clinicians including practice office staff? - O How will results be kept confidential? - o Test the questions with a few staff to be sure the questions are clear. - o Who will collect the survey? - O Who will collate the results? - Create a written document to describe the practice/system process to obtain feedback on the HCT process and have this document available for the staff in case there are staff changes. - Offer education to all team members/staff about the practice's HCT feedback process.
+When will they review the results and present them to the adult practice team for review and action if needed? - Once your HCT clinician feedback survey is ready for use, it is time to identify and test the process for completing it and how the results will be shared so changes can be made if needed.
+Below are some questions and ideas to think about. - o Who will complete the survey: clinicians, including clinic office staff? - How will results be kept confidential? - o Test the guestions with a few staff to be sure the guestions are clear. - O Who will collect the survey? - O Who will collate the results? - How will the results be incorporated into an improvement process for the pediatric practice's HCT process, if needed? - Create a written document to describe the practice/system process to obtain feedback on the HCT process.
+Have this document available for the clinic staff in case there are staff changes. - Offer education to all team members/staff about the practice's HCT feedback process.